paldhous/ucb/2015/dataviz/md_raw/class11.md

 #### Bin the data

-Having learned the basics of dplyr, we will now return the the food stamps column chart, bin the costs data it into five quantiles, and then use that binned data to color the columns.
+Having learned the basics of dplyr, we will now return the the food stamps column chart, bin the costs data into five quantiles, and then use that binned data to color the columns.

 This is how to calculate quantiles in R: